chanzuckerberg/cryoet-data-portal/docs/cryoet_data_portal_docsite_quick_start.md

    print(d.id)
 ```

-### Find all tomograms for a certain organism and download preview-sized MRC files:
+### Find all tomograms for a certain organism and download preview-sized MRC files

 The following iterates over all tomograms related to a specific organism and downloads each tomogram in MRC format.